-The products are divided into different product groups (see Table 1) based on the number of process steps and if they are mixed with salt.
+The products are divided into different product groups (see Table 1) based on the consumption of diesel and if they are mixed with salt.
 This affects for instance the amount of electricity, fuels and water used in the production.

 The consumption of explosives is allocated equally on all products originating from blasted rock, based on mass.
 Explosives are not allocated to products not originating from blasted rock.